 In this podcast, we are joined by Professor Courtenay Norbury, Professor of Developmental Disorders of Language and Communications at Psychology and Language Sciences, University of London, and director of the Literacy, Language, and Communication Lab, LiLaC, and Jo Saul, lecturer in Experimental Psychology at the same institution.
+They discuss their JCPP paper, ‘Prevalence and functional impact of social (pragmatic) communication disorders’, (doi:10.1111/jcpp.13705).
+There is an overview of the paper, methodology, key findings, and implications for practice.

-Furthermore, Courtenay and Jo discuss how to go about translating their research into practice and the importance of improving communication between mental health and speech and language professionals.
+- The importance of improving communication between mental health and speech and language professionals.

 Subscribe to ACAMH mental health podcasts on your preferred streaming platform.
 Just search for ACAMH on; SoundCloud, Spotify, CastBox, Deezer, Google Podcasts, Podcastaddict, JioSaavn, Listen notes, Radio Public, and Radio.com (not available in the EU).
 Plus we are on Apple Podcasts visit the link or click on the icon, or scan the QR code.